 So back to the television.
 I didn’t grow up with one, the first television came into our family home when I was ten years old and that is something I am eternally grateful for because I read voraciously and I explored outside, I didn’t spend my formative years glued to a box.
 And I can see how this benefitted me.

 But our life was different, we lived on a farm, there was room to run and scream and imagine.
 In suburbia these opportunities have to be mostly constructed and it is a struggle for me learning to be that kind of parent because it’s not a norm I grew up experiencing.
 The planned activities/helicopter parenting norm is utterly strange to me.

 That being said, I love creativity so there are many childhood activities that I can do without much fuss spontaneously and joyously, I love art, craft, painting and constructing.
 I let my children play in the dirt as though we live on fifty acres.

 We have spiritual ideals that are often at odds with mainstream society yet I understand youth psychology fairly well, I don’t want to emphasise too many things as forbidden because it just creates an idealisation and the likelihood of the children gravitating towards them later on and I feel like this about technology too.

-As this baby is most likely to be my last, in a way I feel like I have one last chance to do it properly and give them a glorious, imaginative screen free childhood!
-So, I’m not really sure what we are going to do.
-But, one thing I am focusing on is not letting my lack of perfection stop me from implementing other structures of a Waldorf based pedagogy.
 I spent most of yesterday homeschool planning hence my squashed by a truck feelings today.
 The more I read, the more inspired I feel as long as I don’t let my areas of failure get to me.
 With age comes the awareness that these areas of supposed failure are always a matter of perspective.